fbef0102/Game-Private_Plugin/Plugin_插件/Special_Infected_特感/1vSpecials/readme.md

         // If 1, this plugin only takes effect when infected attacking bot.
         1vSpecials_apply_bot_only "0"

-        // If 1, this plugin removes god frame when capped by special infected.
+        // If 1, this plugin removes god frame when damaged by special infected.
         1vSpecials_remove_godframe "1"
         ```
 </details>